Contextuality from the vacuum: Contextuality

-Hence, two Heisenberg-Weyl operators $W(\bm v), W(\bm{v\superprime})$ commute if their phase point vectors are orthogonal with respect to this symplectic form: $[\bm v,\bm{v\superprime}] = 0$.
-Using this fact, we can generate all the contexts of our measurement scenario by identifying the isotropic subspaces of the underlying vector space, that is, subspaces of $\Z_3^4$ where the symplectic form vanishes.
+Hence, two Heisenberg-Weyl operators on two qutrits, $W(\bm v)$ and $W(\bm{v\superprime})$, commute if their phase point vectors are orthogonal with respect to the symplectic form in Eq.~\eqref{eq: sym_product}, that is, $[\bm v,\bm{v\superprime}] = 0$.
+Therefore, the contexts of the Heisenberg-Weyl measurement scenario correspond to the subspaces of $\Z_3^4$ where the symplectic form vanishes, namely, the maximal isotropic subspaces.
+Each isotropic subspace has nine elements.
+Equivalently, each context has nine operators: eight non-trivial and the identity.
+In total, there exist 40 contexts.

-With the contexts identified this way, we compute the empirical probabilities by defining projectors onto the common eignenbases of these contexts.
-Specifically, for every set of mutually commuting Heisenberg–Weyl operators, we construct the projectors corresponding to joint measurements of the context as
+With the contexts identified this way, we compute the empirical probabilities by defining projectors onto the common eigenbases of the contexts.
+Specifically, for every set of mutually commuting Heisenberg–Weyl operators, we construct projectors corresponding to joint measurements of the context as

-Here, the vector $\bm{r} \in \mathbb{Z}_3^9$ labels the outcome of the joint measurement where the operator $W \in C$ outputs $\omega^{r(W)}$.
-Using these projectors, we can calculate all the outcome probabilities
+Here, the vector $\bm{r} \in \mathbb{Z}_3^9$ labels the outcome of the joint measurement where the operator $W \in C$ outputs $\omega^{r(W)}$, with $r(W)$ being the component of $\bm{r}$ labelled by $W$.
+Using these projectors, we can calculate all the outcome probabilities as